candidcold/adapt/README.md

 # adapt
 Adapting your layouts to be more tablet friendly.
 I just wanted to see if things would be as simple as I thought it'd be.
+I probably could have made some more appealing layouts, but again, that wasn't the main focus.

 Phone layout (Nexus 5):